tardypad/dotfiles/README.md

 Most keybindings are minimalized to keep only relevant ones and configured to be as much vim-like as possible.

-They also try to be consistent across tools.
+Colors and keybindings usage try to be consistent across tools.

 ## Setup